 Because round core strings don’t have such a tight grip, in some circumstances the tension holding the core and the wrap wire can get lost and these two parts become slightly detached from one another.
 Tonally, this results in the string sounding ‘dead’ which is unfortunately irreversible and therefore a new string will certainly be needed.
 This can often happen when the strings are trimmed prior to them being fitted to an instrument (more on this below).

 We mentioned earlier that many string makers have made the switch to using hex core strings and Chas pointed out that “this shift was nothing to do with tonality differences.
 It was all about making strings cheaper to manufacture and significantly reduced the likelihood of a dud string failing to get through quality control.”

 So generally speaking hex core strings do hold their tuning more consistently than round core strings.
 But, does this mean that round core strings inherently have tuning issues?
 Certainly not, and if this is how they are sometimes perceived, they are arguably misunderstood.
 There’s nothing to fear with round core strings, all that’s needed is just a little care and attention when fitting these to your instrument;

 Don’t trim too early!

-So it’s a case of ‘bend then trim’ ‘trim then bend’ when it comes to round core strings.
+** So, just remember it’s a case of ‘bend then trim’ not ‘trim then bend’ when it comes to round core strings.**

 As you can see there’s a little bit more to cores than initially meets the eye.
 Both types of strings certainly have their advantages and individual quirks and you may find that one particular type lends itself more to your style of playing.
 Although there is a far greater choice of gauge and wrap material on the market when it comes to hex core strings, round core strings certainly offer something different in terms of feel and tone so it’s certainly something worth exploring further.

-Be sure to check in with us next time where we’ll be talking more about cores and in particular the ratio in size between the central core and the outer wrap wire.
+Be sure to check in with us in the future where we’ll be talking more about cores and in particular the ratio in size between the central core and the outer wrap wire.